Support the news

 Huntington Theatre Company - Effective immediately (as of March 12), the Huntington Theatre Company will suspend all public performances and events at both the Huntington Avenue Theatre and the Calderwood Pavilion at the BCA until further notice.

-Boch Center - The center announced it is are taking “immediate action to either cancel or postpone all performances through March 30.”
-They are also suspending theater tours and education programming effective immediately until further notice.
+Boch Center - The center announced it is suspending theater tours and education programming effective immediately until further notice.

-Boston Playwrights’ Theatre - The annual Boston Theater Marathon, scheduled to take place April 19, has been canceled, according to a post on the theater’s Facebook page.
+Boston Playwrights’ Theatre - UPDATE: The annual Boston Theater Marathon, scheduled to take place April 19, has been rescheduled to April 2-May 17 and will be hosted online, according to a post on the theater’s Facebook page.

-Coolidge Corner Theatre - Effective March 13 at 6 p.m., the theater suspend is suspending all films, special events, and education programs through at least Friday, April 3.
+Coolidge Corner Theatre - Effective March 13 at 6 p.m., the theater is suspending all films, special events, and education programs through at least May 4.

 Boston Underground Film Festival - Set to take place March 25-29 at the Brattle Theatre, the festival is being postponed to later in the year.